Punk ideologies: Christianity

 Christian punk is a subgenre of punk rock with some degree of Christian lyrical content.
 Some Christian punk bands are associated with the Christian music industry, while others reject that association.
-Ideologies within Christian punk vary, though a number of bands lean towards traditional left-wing politics, most prominently Crashdog, Showbread (band), Ballydowse and The Psalters, the latter three of whom identified as Christian anarchists.
+Ideologies within Christian punk vary, though a number of bands lean towards traditional left-wing politics, most prominently Crashdog, Showbread, Ballydowse and The Psalters, the latter three of whom identified as Christian anarchists.
 Further examples of notable Christian punk bands include Altar Boys, The Crucified, Five Iron Frenzy, Flatfoot 56, Side Walk Slam, and pop-punk band MxPx, who earned a gold record in 1998.

 Conservatism

 A moderate number of punk bands and artists are conservative, rejecting liberalism, communism and socialism in favor of conservatism.
-Notable conservative punks include Johnny Ramone, Dee Dee Ramone, Cherie Currie, Forgotten Rebels, John Kezdy, Billy Zoom, Exene Cervenka, Joe Escalante, Bobby Steele, Ross the Boss, Duane Peters, Leonard Graves Phillips, John Knight, Jon Moss, Lee Ving, Klamydia, Dave Smalley, U.S. Chaos, Cro-Mags, and Agnostic Front.
-John Lydon of the Sex Pistols has also expressed some conservative views as early as the 80s.
+Notable conservative punks include Johnny Ramone, Dee Dee Ramone, Cherie Currie, Forgotten Rebels, Rick Ta Life, John Kezdy, Billy Zoom, Exene Cervenka, John Ransom, Joe Escalante, Bobby Steele, Michale Graves, Ross the Boss, Duane Peters, Leonard Graves Phillips, John Knight, Jon Moss, Lee Ving, Klamydia, Dave Smalley, U.S. Chaos, Cro-Mags, and Agnostic Front.
+John Lydon of the Sex Pistols has also expressed some conservative views as early as the 1980s.
+Same used to go to M Shadows of Avenged Sevenfold.
 During the 1980 United States presidential election, Iggy Pop became a vocal supporter of Ronald Reagan.
-Ian Curtis of the post-punk quartet Joy Division was a loyal Conservative voter who not only voted for Margaret Thatcher in 1979 but persuaded the Liberal candidate to give him a lift to the polling station in order to do so.
+Ian Curtis of the post-punk quartet Joy Division was a loyal Conservative voter who not only voted for Margaret Thatcher in 1979 but persuaded the Liberal candidate to give him a lift to the polling station to do so.

 Some Christian punk and hardcore bands have conservative political stances, in particular some of the NYHC bands.

 Feminism

 Riot grrrl is an underground subcultural feminist punk movement that combines feminism, punk music and politics.
 It began during the early 1990s within the United States in Olympia, Washington, and the greater Pacific Northwest.
 It is often associated with third-wave feminism, which is sometimes seen as having grown out of the riot grrrl movement, and has recently been seen in current fourth-wave feminist punk music.
-Riot grrrl bands often address issues such as rape, domestic abuse, sexuality, racism, patriarchy, classism, anarchism, and often contain themes of female empowerment.
-Primary bands associated with the movement include Bikini Kill, Bratmobile, Heavens to Betsy, Excuse 17, Huggy Bear, Skinned Teen, Emily's Sassy Lime and Sleater-Kinney, small italian band Pankhurst, as well as queercore groups such as Team Dresch and the Third Sex.
+Riot grrrl bands often address issues such as rape, Domestic Abuse, sexuality, racism, patriarchy, classism, anarchism, and often contain themes of female empowerment.
+Primary bands associated with the movement include Bikini Kill, Bratmobile, Heavens to Betsy, Excuse 17, Huggy Bear, Skinned Teen, Emily's Sassy Lime and Sleater-Kinney, Italian band Pankhurst, as well as queercore groups like Team Dresch and the Third Sex.